firstname16264/Thalir_Fest_2023/ReadMe.txt

-Hello Guys.
-I am Karthik Govindan.
-I was a student member of the Thalir Innovation Fest 2023 competion.
-Specifically the design thinking division.
-I was responsible for the circuit, and code of the hardware and the Full Stack Development of the Software.
-Our project was nominated for the finals and later went on to win First Place in the Nationals.
-(School : Yuvabharathi)

-Brief Explanation of the Model :
+# Swachh Sauchalay - Project Analysis

+**Hello, GitHub community!
+I'm Karthik Govindan, one of the proud winners of Thalir Innovation Fest 2023.
+I am from the Design Thinking team.
+Let me walk you through our solution to enhance public toilet hygiene and safety.**

+---

+## Project Overview 🚽

-  Problem Statement (Paraphrased) : An inovative solution to make public toilets more hygenic and safe to use.
+**Problem Statement (Paraphrased):** Develop a groundbreaking solution to make public toilets more hygienic and safe.

-  Our solution : An automated toilet kit that can be fitted in public toilets that cleans the toilet without human intervention
+**Our Solution:** An automated toilet kit designed for public toilets, eliminating the need for human intervention in the cleaning process.

-  Aspects of the Project :
+### Aspects of the Project 🛠️

+1. **Hardware Component:**
+   - Arduino circuit featuring servos, pumps, and LEDs.
-    1. The Hardware : Consists of an arduino circuit with servos pumps and leds.
-Handles automatic door locking unlocking and closing, toilet seat rearrangement, flushing, floor cleaning, and periodic recyling of used grey water.
+   - Automated functionalities: door locking/unlocking, toilet seat rearrangement, flushing, floor cleaning, and recycling of used gray water.

+2. **Software Component:**
-    2. The Software : A website with a Leaflet map with dynamic markers of nearby toilets with their live status (Vacant -> Green, Occupied -> Red), done with raspberry pi connected to the toilets.
+   - Web application with a dynamic Leaflet map showcasing nearby toilets and their live status (Vacant -> Green, Occupied -> Red) via Raspberry Pi.
-                      The website further allows bulk booking usefull for travell buses to book hygenic toilets for their travellers.
-                      This is also useful for individual users travelling in remote areas where hotels and toilet fecilities are not common.
-                      Other features include a Fast-Tag like credit system with auto subtraction of credits, and a Past booking page with taggable location for rebooking.
+   - Bulk booking system for individual users and travel buses, ensuring access to hygienic toilets in remote areas.

+---

+## Web App Features 🌐

+1. **Real-Time Updates:**
+   - Live status of nearby toilets on a to-scale map with dynamic markers (Vacant -> Green, Occupied -> Red).

+2. **Pre-Booking Systems:**
+   - Individual or bulk bookings with flexible timing options and easy cancellation.

+3. **Fast Tag Credit System:**
+   - Purchase credits in bulk to streamline restroom usage payments.

+4. **Past Bookings Page:**
+   - Track usage history, including credits spent, remaining balance, location, and time of bookings.

+5. **Location Tagging System:**
+   - Tag locations with custom text for easy search and reference in the Past Bookings page.

+6. **QR System:**
+   - Authenticate bookers at the physical location for added security.

+---

-Web App Demo :
+## Experience the Web App 🖥️
-  To test out the website yourself, go to http://iunderstandit.in/index.php.
-Its safe, I promise.
-Your brower might say that its unsafe because I don't have an SSL Cirtificate for the website, which can cost a monthly fee.
-Before using the app, you need to go to chrome://flags/#unsafely-treat-insecure-origin-as-secure if you are using chrome and paste 'http://www.iunderstandit.in,http://iunderstandit.in' into the input field and toggle the Disable button to Enable and relode chrome.
-Otherwise the website won't be allowed to ask for your loacation permition which, as you can imagine is crutial to a website whose main feature is a Dynamic Map.

-I was responsible for the circuit building, the Arduino Mega code for handling the circuit, the raspberry pi code with live access to the database , on the hardware side, and the Full Stack (Front end, Middle Tyer, Backend) Creation for the website.
+Visit [iunderstandit.in/index.php](http://iunderstandit.in/index.php) to test the website yourself.

+---

+## My Contributions 🛠️

+I was responsible for:
+- Circuit building and Arduino Mega code for hardware functionalities.
+- Raspberry Pi code for live database access.
+- Full Stack development of the website (Front end, Middle Tier, Backend).
-One intresting side product of this is that, the website code can almost be fully reused for other very usefull projects like Car Parking Booking Systems.

-I will be posting my contribution to the project in this repositry for educational purposes.
-Enjoy and Stay Sharp.
+**Excitingly, the website code is versatile and can be repurposed for projects like Car Parking Booking Systems.
+Check out my contributions in the repository for educational purposes.
+Enjoy exploring, and stay sharp!**

-Contact info : firstname16264@gmail.com
+---

+## Contact Information 📧

+Feel free to reach out: firstname16264@gmail.com

+---